Stealth Address

 Implementation: Tools like Umbra enable stealth addresses on Ethereum.

-Ethereum slowly adopting stealth addresses for privacy.
+Ethereum is adopting stealth addresses for privacy.

 Stealth Address Limitations